 Based on your application preferences, entrance exams and the capacities of the Host Institutions, Tempus Public Foundation will decide on your application.
-After receiving your admission notification, you must enter the online application system and accept the scholarship within 2 weeks.
+After receiving your admission notification, you must log in to the online application system and accept the scholarship within 2 weeks.